salestrip/hr/Senior Back End Developer.md

 "Travel and Expenses" is a multi-billion dollar industry dominated by one major player with software that should've been retired in the early 00s.
 SaleTrip will topple the current king.

-Our SaaS offering has two major components, the bigger of these being the SalesTrip Engine - a powerful, scalable cloud-based beast built using NodeJS, Redis and Postgres.
-The engine encompasses a number of microservices hosted on Google Container Engine making our DevOps stack 100% cloud-based and instantly scalable.
+Our SaaS offering will have two major components, CRM and the SalesTrip Engine.
+The bigger of these will be the SalesTrip Engine - a powerful, scalable cloud-based beast built using best-of-breed technology.
+The engine encompasses a number of microservices hosted on Google Container Engine making our stack 100% cloud-based and instantly scalable.

 The SalesTrip technology team is based in central London, working out of WeWork offices although some of our product definition team are based state-side.
 We use Slack, Jira, Confluence and Google tech to collaborate across the team, drive our sprints and other Agile ceremonies.